Master's Programs Flat-Fee Tuition

 • The required student medical insurance.
 All incoming international students holding an F1 or J1 visa are required to enroll in the Duke Student Medical Insurance Plan (SMIP).
 US citizens and permanent residents may purchase Duke's plan or provide proof of comparable coverage.

-How are living expenses determined?
+How are estimated personal expenses determined?

 For on-campus students, housing is typically the second-largest expense after tuition.
 Most graduate students rent off-campus housing from private landlords; however, limited on-campus housing is also available for professional and graduate students through Duke Housing & Residence Life.
+Lancaster Commons is a new apartment complex near campus where graduate and professional students may rent apartments.
+Applications for 2023-2024 will be accepted beginning March 27, 2023.
+There is more information at the Lancaster Commons website.

 Hybrid Degree: DEL-MEM